jforget/Perl-fixed-width-char-human-recognition/description/description.en.md

-Actually, no. Although the width of  the listing sheets exceeds the A4 format, only  a very  small number  of code lines  are long  enough to extend past the scanner's width:  half-a-dozen, including the lines in which the  final semi-colon is stripped.
+Actually, no. Although the width of  the listing sheets exceeds the A4 format, only  a very  small number  of code lines  are long  enough to extend past the scanner's width:  half-a-dozen, including the lines in which only the final semi-colon is stripped.
 So I can deal manually with this very low number of exceptions.

 Then the Caroll strips, especially the left one.
 If I set up the paper